Motivation for Logging

 Create a Blog Email Course

-John Sonmez has a very successful blog at http://simpleprogrammer.com that I … Continue reading
+John Sonmez has a very successful blog at http://simpleprogrammer.com that I have been following for some … Continue reading

 First off let me introduce myself.
 My name is Scott Kerlagon and I am a Software Developer.
 Since I graduated with a degree in computer science in 2010 and have been writing software professionally and for fun since then.
 I mainly work in the .Net stack on the server side of things, but recently have been exploring more of the front end and the world of Angular.